 Right at the outset I will acknowledge that I was a regular drinker of alcohol until age 27.
-Then a good friend, who had been a serious alcoholic, opened my eyes with the story of his own experience of chronic drunkenness, along with some profound insights from the Scriptures.
-So in 1971, as they say in my ancestral Irish homeland, I decided to "take the pledge" and have not regretted it for a moment since then.
+Then a good friend, who had been an addicted alcoholic, opened my eyes with the story of his own experience of chronic drunkenness, along with some profound insights from the Scriptures.
+So in 1971, as they say in my ancestral Irish homeland, I decided to "take the pledge" and have not regretted giving up alcohol in all the years since then.
 If you have even the slightest doubts about whether or not to drink alcohol, I urge you, please, to read my heartfelt appeal.
 I offer these Scriptures and my comments, not to criticize, but to encourage you towards a decision that, in my case, has made the last 45 years far better than my first 27.

 •• Alcohol will deceive you.
 If you’re saying, “It won’t”, then you may be deceived by it already.

 Proverbs 31:4-5, KJV It is not for kings, O Lemuel, it is not for kings to drink wine; nor for princes strong drink: Lest they drink, and forget the law, and pervert the judgment of any of the afflicted.

 - •• Alcohol can cause you to lose sight of God’s word, to “forget the law”.

 Leviticus 10:9-10 Then the Lord said to Aaron, "You and your sons are not to drink wine or other fermented drink whenever you go into the Tent of Meeting, or you will die....
 You must distinguish between the holy and the common, between the unclean and the clean."